 Allegorically, I interpret the story of Helen of Troy to be a moral lesson on why one should not try to define or chase beauty according to rigid guidelines or aesthetics alone.
 Moreover, beauty that is only skin deep will put a man (or any person with a physical body) in a situation in which their life becomes full of discord, a war within.

 The battle at Troy was finally won when the Greek’s turned their ships into a gigantic wooden horse.
 They pretend it was a victory gift to the Spartans, a gesture of submission, but really it was a trick.
 Warriors hiding inside the wooden frame snuck out once the horse had passed through the city’s gates, thus giving the Greek’s access to the city which they then proceeded to demolish.

 To the ancients, a horse was a symbol of the intellect.
 Why?
-Because horses were a very useful and productive tool (you could say horse technology was once viewed in a similar way to how we now view computer technology).
+Because horses were a very useful and productive tool.
 Therefore, there is something deeper, almost intangible, associated with the fact that the Greeks aligned themselves with the intellect and the successful destruction of a city over the sake of a shallow definition of beauty.
-Conversely, the story could be seen as a slur against Spartans, the initial custodians of Helen.
+Conversely, the story could be seen as a slur against Spartans, the first custodians of Helen.